ollyholly/bank-tech-test/README.md

 ```
 As a User
 So that I can store my money
-I would like to be able to make a deposit
+I would like to be able to make a deposit.
 ```

 ```
 As a User
-So that I user my money
+So that I can use my money
-I would like to be able to withdraw my money
+I would like to be able to withdraw them.
 ```

 ```
 As a User
 So that I know how much money I have
-I would like to print my account statement
+I would like to be able to print my account statement.
 ```

 ```
 As a User
-So that I know the detail activity
+So that I know the detailed activity
-I would like statement to show dates, amount of transaction and final balance
+I would like the statement to show dates, amount of transaction and final balance.
 ```

 <br><br>